huelemeier/travel-distance/README.md

 # Analysis
-The analysis includes descriptive and statistical analysis in R, and computational modeling in Python.
+The analysis includes descriptive and inferential analysis in R, and computational modeling in Python.

 ## Leaky path fit
+Lappe et al. (2007) developed a path integration model with leaky integration over the spatial motion extent to explain travel distance estimate and its increasing misestimation over long travel distances.
-According to the model (Lappe et al., 2007), two parameters influence the instantaneous change of distance: the leak factor α and the gain factor k.
-The leak rate descends, whereas the gain factor increases the integrated distance value over the length of motion.
-In the present way to ask participants to gauge their traveled distance ("adjust-to-target"), the gain factor k gradually increments the distance from the origin.
-The leakage increases proportionally to the current distance from the origin by the leak rate α.
-Hence, longer distances lead to more decrease in the current distance from the origin such that the extent of underestimation increases.
+According to the leaky path integration model (Lappe et al., 2007), two parameters influence the instantaneous change of distance: the gain factor k and the leak factor α.
+The gain factor increments the integrated distance proportionally to the distance of motion while the leak rate reduces the perceived distance as the motion goes on.
+Because of the leak, longer distances lead to more decrease in the current distance estimate such that the extent of underestimation increases.

 The python script now fits the model to the data and calculates α and k.
-Further, the script creates plot with raw data and their respective leaky model fit.
+Further, the script creates plots with raw data and their respective leaky model fit.
 The figure below shows some data as example:
 ![example plot - data described by leaky fit](https://user-images.githubusercontent.com/69513270/188611382-b3e1c758-b626-4919-a0b4-5524e1dc0dc0.jpg)